LuigiEnzoFerrari/MySetups/README.md

 https://flatpak.org/setup/Ubuntu

+Using flatpak install hidamari to use animated wallapaper

 Install AppImageLaucher

 > To handle app images instalation, once installed download the app and double click. select Integrate and run